Pathnames, Absolute and Relative

 In the previous section, pathnames were introduced as the way to navigate through the file system.
 Remember, absolute pathnames start with the root directory.
 Your home directory has a shortcut for the long pathname, which is ~.

 ~/Tilde-slash refers to your home directory.
-The ~ actually replaces the /mnt/ncsudrive/u/unityid
+The ~ replaces the /mnt/ncsudrive/u/unityid

 /Slash refers to the root directory.